Trini Brown Cow Drink Recipe

 Instructions

-• Pour all ingredients into a shaker or large cup with a tight lid.
+- Pour all ingredients into a large jug.

-• Serve chilled or over ice in a tall glass.
+- Serve chilled or over ice in a tall glass.
+It’s that simple.

 Ingredient Alternatives for Brown Cow